mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

             [log_softmax(&x)]
         }
         // b) with all having an implementation of the Tensor trait so
-        // that they can implicitly take a tensor and return a tensor
+        // that they can implicitly take a [&mut Tensor] and return a
-        // in a chained method invocation
-        fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+        // [&mut Tensor] in a chained method invocation fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;
-            [args[0].conv2d(self.conv1)
+            args.conv2d(self.conv1)
                 .max_pool2d(2)
                 .relu(false)
                 .conv2d(self.conv2d)